w3f/w3f-education/docs/Parachain/beginner/section4/deployment-strat.md

 This will enable you obtain a parachain slot and subsequently deploy your parachain on Rococo and test your parachain in an actual multi-chain environment.

-## Achieve a Parachain Slot Candle Auctions
+## Lease a Parachain Slot through Auctions

 Obtaining a slot on Polkadot or Kusama is a different process - you will need to participate in a [candle-style auction](https://wiki.polkadot.network/docs/learn-auction#mechanics-of-a-candle-auction).